Kinsley1219/comp90024_team_36/backend/fission/fuelwatch/README.md

 The pipeline has been successfully deployed and validated on the shared COMP90024 Kubernetes/Fission environment with Elasticsearch persistence enabled.

-Current successful historical backfill results:
+Current successful historical backfill results(Continuously updating):

 | Metric | Value |
 |---|---|